-- Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature. - Progress Report (for Renewal Applications Only): The Project Narrative of a renewal application must include a separate section that includes a description of results of the work accomplished during the current project period (since the last new or renewal award), an analysis of how the results relate to the activities proposed to be undertaken during the renewal period, and a description of any changes that affected the overall direction of the research being performed.
-Include an estimate of any remaining funds from the current project period at its anticipated end. - Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.
+- Background/Introduction: Explanation of the importance and relevance of the proposed work, including a description of how the proposed work relates to the current state-of-the art referencing the relevant literature. - Project Objectives: This section should provide a clear, concise statement of the specific objectives/aims of the proposed project. - Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.